-The contact factor requires the court to evaluate distance from the stay-behind parent, availability for visitation, cost for exercising visitation (i.e. travel or other costs), the burden on the children by not seeing the stay-behind parent as frequently, and whether the move is for legitimate reasons or merely a bad faith effort to frustrate visitation with the other parent.
+The contact factor requires the court to evaluate the distance from the stay-behind parent, availability for visitation, cost for exercising visitation (i.e. travel or other costs), the burden on the children by not seeing the stay-behind parent as frequently, and whether the move is for legitimate reasons or merely a bad-faith effort to frustrate visitation with the other parent.

 In California, the rule-of-thumb distance for a case to be considered a “move-away” is 50 miles.
 Parents considering moving out of state would be wise to check custody and visitation guidelines in the receiving state.

 - Be able to demonstrate a good reason for the move and how it would be detrimental for the child/children to NOT move.

 - Be able to demonstrate that the move is really legitimate.